buildbotics/buildbotics-ui/learn/tplang_1.md

   ```
 2. Open up your favorite text editor.
 (I use gedit on linux machines and notepad++ on windows machines.)
 If your text editor supports languages, configure it for Javascript.
 Since TPL is an extension of Javascript, you will benefit from the syntax highlighting for Javascript.
 3. From within your text editor create a new file called tpl_tutorial1.tpl and save it in the tpl_tutorials folder that you created in step 1.
 4. Enter units(METRIC) for the first line.
 Units can either be METRIC or IMPERIAL.
 We will use METRIC for this tutorial.
-As a result the distances entered will in millimeters and the resulting [g-code](http://reprap.org/wiki/G-code) distances will be in millimeters.
+As a result the distances entered will be in millimeters and the resulting [g-code](http://reprap.org/wiki/G-code) distances will also be in millimeters.

   ```
   units(METRIC);